joshuagodwin7929/Purple-Team-Automation/purple-team-automation-report.md

 ## 1. Objective & Scope

-This exercise validates the Sigma rules built in [Project B (detection-as-code-repo)](../detection-as-code-repo) against live, automated attack execution, rather than the manually-run hunt queries they were originally built from.
+This exercise validates the Sigma rules built in [(detection-as-code-repo)](../detection-as-code-repo) against live, automated attack execution, rather than the manually-run hunt queries they were originally built from.

 **Scope:** 5 techniques within the Credential Access tactic (TA0006), chained together as a single adversary profile and executed via Caldera.